Is there a gap between public and private sector pay?

 - Published

-Chancellor Rishi Sunak was asked on BBC Breakfast why some people in the public sector are having their pay frozen in the coming year.
+The Treasury has announced that the Budget and Spending Review will end the freeze on public sector pay that was announced this time last year.

-Public-sector employees are generally those paid by the state.
+Public-sector employees are generally those paid directly by the state such as teachers and members of the armed forces.
 All others work in the private sector.

-"What we've seen in the private sector is that wages have fallen over the last six months by about 1%," the chancellor said.
-"In the public sector, wages have gone up by 4%."
+How much their pay will go up from April will depend on the recommendations of the Pay Review Bodies.

-To arrive at these estimates, Mr Sunak averaged out the wages figures from April to September and compared that figure to the same months last year, which is not necessarily what most people would think of when they heard somebody saying wages had fallen in the past six months.
+The Treasury said that freezing pay in 2020-21 had helped "to ensure fairness between the private and public sector".

 Public-sector pay was frozen from 2011-13 and then capped at a 1% annual increase until 2018.